joeFaddoul/livedrop-JoeFaddoul/docs/prompting/ground-truth-qa.md

 ---

-### Q20: How are notifications used for orders and promotions?
+### Q20: How are notifications sent for order updates and promotional offers at Shoplite?
-**Expected retrieval context:** Document 10: Shoplite Customer Support Procedures + Document 11: Shoplite Mobile App Features + Document 14: Shoplite Promotional Codes and Discounts
+**Expected retrieval context:** Document 4: Shoplite Order Tracking and Delivery + Document 11: Shoplite Mobile App Features + Document 14: Shoplite Promotional Codes and Discounts
-**Authoritative answer:** Customers receive notifications for order status changes, deliveries, and promotional offers.
-Notifications are delivered instantly through email and push, and users may adjust preferences in account settings.
+**Authoritative answer:** Customers receive notifications for order updates (placed, shipped, out for delivery, delivered) via email and push notifications through the Shoplite mobile app.
+Promotional offers and discount campaigns are also delivered through email and mobile push notifications, with exclusive promotions often reserved for app users.
-**Required keywords in LLM response:** ["push notifications", "order status", "promotions"]
+**Required keywords in LLM response:** ["push notifications", "email", "promotions", "order status"]
 **Forbidden content:** ["no notifications", "manual updates only"]